nanomsg/nanomsg/README.md

 feature development has ended, and bug fixes are made only when strictly necessary for severe issues.

-New development is now occuring in the [NNG](https://github.com/nanomsg/nng) project, which offers both protocol and API compatibility with this project.
+New development is now occurring in the [NNG](https://github.com/nanomsg/nng) project, which offers both protocol and API compatibility with this project.
 Please consider using NNG for new projects.